Andrii-Radyhin/speedlines-detection/README.md

 Moreover, we can try some multi-scale training methods to increase image resolution from small to large, but I haven't done that.

 I need to add I've been bounded with Cuda memory capacity, so basicaly I could not try bigger encoders for batch size > 16.
-That's why i have not tried bigger resolutions.
+That's why i have not tried bigger (original) resolutions.

 ## Results